About KWA

 What is the Kansas Wheat Alliance?

-The Kansas Wheat Alliance is a not-for-profit organization that was founded in 2007 with the goal of maximizing value for wheat farmers from new wheat varieties developed by Kansas State University and other wheat-breeding programs.
-The Kansas Wheat Alliance delivers modern genetic technology that is not otherwise showing up in wheat varieties, a real economic benefit to the wheat producers and end-users of the crop.
+The Kansas Wheat Alliance is a not-for-profit organization founded in 2007 with the goal of maximizing value for wheat farmers.
+KWA manages wheat varieties developed by Kansas State University through licensing requirements and collecting royalties.
+The Kansas Wheat Alliance delivers modern genetic technology and provides real economic benefit to the wheat producers and end-users of the crop.

 Who can Join the Kansas Wheat Alliance?